Tuss4/common_actors/README.md

 # Searching
 To search for a single movie or tv series:

-`go run main.go -s Enter the Dragon`
+`go run main.go -s "Enter the Dragon"`

 # Find common actors (WIP)
 `go run main.go -c "Enter the Dragon, Game of Death"